Choose another writer in this calendar:

 by birthday from the calendar.

 One of the greatest German lyric poets melding classical and Christian themes in his works.
-Among Hölderlin's major works is his novel Hyperion oder Der Eremit in Griechenland (1797-99), expressing longing for ancient Greece.
+Among Hölderlin's major works is the novel Hyperion oder Der Eremit in Griechenland (1797-99), in which he expressed his longing for ancient Greece.
 His actual career as a writer lasted only about a decade.
 Hölderlin's life was never settled or happy: he lacked both money and recognition and his socially suspect love affair with a married woman finally drove him insane.
 Once he wrote: "I am mortal, born to love and to suffer."
 He rejected the commonly accepted ideal of happiness, for him pleasure was but "tepid water on the tongue".